oviniciuscesar/searchA-Star/README.md

 The graph that can be loaded by the ``searchA`` follows the following structure:

 ``Edge:``
 Represents a connection between two nodes in the graph.
-Each edge stores a set of heuristic values (e.g., ``brightness``, ``roughness``, ``harmonicity``, or any other sound/musical attributes or data) and a reference to the destination node it connects to.
+Each edge stores a set of heuristic values (e.g., ``brightness``, ``roughness``, ``harmonicity``, or any other sound/musical attributes and data) and a reference to the destination node it connects to.
 These values are used to calculate the cost or priority of moving from one node to another during the search.

 ``Node:``
 Represents a point in the graph, typically corresponding to a musical or sound-related event.
 Each node contains its own set of heuristic values, a unique index or identifier, and a list of outgoing edges connecting it to other nodes.
 Nodes serve as the core units visited and evaluated during the search process.